Three subjects to include in a successful social media strategy: Author Edition

 This means that you know a lot about something.
 The great news is that your audience wants to know about it too.
 Especially if what you are an expert in is connected to your book.
 Actually, that’s the ideal.

 Is your book about gardening?
 Then share photos from your current gardening project.
-Host a Q&A where you can answer gardening questions from your audience.
-Drop tips about the tools you love to use.
+Host a Q&A session (question and answer) where you answer gardening questions from your audience.
+Share details about the tools you love to use or one that has particular meaning to you.

 Are you a horror writer?
 Share what inspires you.
 Uplift other horror creators by promoting a book of theirs that you loved.